 Biology and life history Eggs are laid on the bark of host trees.
 The larvae bore into the inner bark and establish a feeding site.
 The feeding site are distinguished easily by the large accumulation of pitch and frass on the exterior of the bark.
 Pupation takes place within this mass, and the adult moths fly through the summer months.
-About half the population completes its life cycle in 1 year; the other half requires 2 years.
+About half the population completes its life cycle in one year; the other half requires two years.

 Pest monitoring Periodically check pitch masses for the partially emerged pupa case.
 If the moth has emerged, the pupal case will be papery and empty.
 Pheromone traps are available to time adult activity and physically remove males.

 Healthy trees are not commonly attacked.
 Infestations often are associated with pruning wounds or mechanical damage to the tree.
 Trees pruned or wounded in the spring and summer when adult moths are flying are far more likely attacked than those pruned or injured in the fall and winter.
 The moths are attracted to trees undergoing stresses associated with drought or saturated soil.
 Remove pitch masses by hand or dig out larvae with a knife.